Hoad Monument, Ulverston

 Sir John Barrow was a locally born naval administrator and traveller.

-It stands at 450 feet above the town and was modelled on the earlier Eddystone Lighthouse and was built in 1850.
+It stands at 450 feet above the town and was modelled on the earlier Eddystone Lighthouse.
+It was built in 1850 at a cost of £1250.

-Furthermore, the monument has 112 narrow steps leading to a lantern chamber, which has never had a functional light.
+Furthermore, the monument has 112 narrow steps leading to a lantern chamber, which has never had a functioning light.

 In 2003, the monument was in need of major restoration work.